treefishuk/treefishuk.github.io/_posts/2017-9-10-Use-top-nuget-packages-for-asp-mvc-automapper.md

 ```

-As you can see now repeated manual mapping.
-Much tider methods, and all round better.
+As you can see there is no repeated manual mapping.
+Much tider methods, and just all round better.

 ## Tips